Prof-Carter/Carterlib/README.md

 ## Update History

 * ver.1.1 Release (2026/03/19)
-    * Add I2C module configuration
+    * Add I2C module configuration for "AS5601 Angle Sensor"
-    * Change default "Sample Time" of "I2C Read" from 0.005s to -1 (-1 for inherited)
+    * Change default "Sample Time" of "I2C Read" from 0.005s to -1 (-1 for inherited) for "AS5601 Angle Sensor"
 * ver.1.0 Release (2026/01/05)

 ## Citation / Usage Notice